GoliathPhilistinesGathInscriptions

 📚What We Know

 The ostracon from Tell es-Safi is dated to the 10th century BC, the era of David.
 While not Goliath's name exactly, it reflects local naming patterns.
-Comparing names and levels strengthens the case for historical plausibility.
+The name 'Alyat' discovered on the pottery shard is significant as it aligns with the cultural context of the Philistines, who inhabited Gath during this period.
+This connection strengthens the case for historical plausibility, as it suggests that names similar to Goliath's were in circulation among the Philistines, providing a backdrop for the biblical narrative.

 Explore the Full Context